 Snacking throughout a hike is as equally important as fueling your body before it.
 This is crucial especially if you’re an experienced hiker who goes on a new hiking adventure every single day.
 If longer hiking trips and multiple-day hikes are your cups of tea, make sure to plan out every single snack throughout the day.

 Of course, don’t skip your regular meals either.
 You should snack at least once an hour, so bear this timetable in mind so that your body stays nourished.
 Did you know that Grand Canyon National Park Service recommends eating double your regular intake of carbs and salty foods when going on such an intense hike?
-That is right, so don’t forget that to bring your favorite trail mix, peanut butter, energy bars, and other amazing snacks that’ll raise your energy levels.
+That is right, so don’t forget to bring your favorite trail mix, peanut butter, energy bars, and other amazing snacks that’ll raise your energy levels.
 These are true hiking essentials you must have in your backpack!

 What should I eat after a hike?